 The wetland extent indicator is updated every four years and was last updated in the 2019 Report Card (2017-18 mapping).
 Due to refinements such as error correction and remapping to a finer scale compared to the previous 2013-14 assessment, scores are not directly comparable between years.
-To rectify this, wetland extent scores were back-calculated for the 2013 assessment using the updated mapping (see the 2020 Results Report).
-The 2021 Report Card scores are therefore directly comparable only to the back-calculated scores, with results represented in Report Cards prior to 2019 all superseded.
+To rectify this, wetland extent scores were back-calculated for the 2013 assessment using the updated mapping.
+The 2022 Report Card scores are therefore directly comparable only to the back-calculated scores, with results represented in Report Cards prior to 2019 all superseded.